 In this village, you will come across a 7-feet statue, weighing around 5 metric tonnes.
 At present, this statue remains under the protection of the Archeological Survey of India.
-What’s really interesting to know about this statue is the fact that its face and body parts have been depicted by different creatures as well as animals.
+What’s really interesting to know about this statue is that its face and body parts have been depicted by different creatures.
 There have been many historians who have guessed this statue to be of Lord Shiva or Pashupati.
 It has eight human head depictions on its body which is inclusive of the main head.

 Built somewhere in the 5th century, both these temples lie in very close proximity of few meters to each other.
 The temples have been dedicated to the wives of the Royal Brothers and henceforth are known as the Devrani-Jethani temples.
 Even though the larger one - Jethani temple is almost ruined now but one can still get a glance of the Elephant sculptures on the remains of the pillars here.
-The smaller temple which is the Devrani temple still depicts the explicit kind of art forms like dancing men, lotus rosettes and a few other deities.
+The smaller temple, which is the Devrani temple, still depicts the explicit kind of art forms like dancing men, lotus rosettes, and a few other deities.
 The entrance of the temple has been decorated with beautiful Chandrashila.
 When you enter the monument, you will come across the famous Garbh Griha, Ardha Mandapa, and an Antraal.

 Once upon a time, this place was known as Saravpur.
 And it is here that you will be finding the famous Pataleshwar temples.
-Apart from that, Devri temple, as well as Dindeshwari temple belonging to the 11th century, are also found here and remain a center of attraction for the tourists all around.
+Apart from that, Devri temple, as well as Dindeshwari temple belonging to the 11th century, are also found here and remain a centre of attraction for the tourists all around.